9 of the Best E-Commerce Popup Examples You Can Copy

 As long as you’re offering something valuable and relevant for your visitors, they’ll be willing to give their email address in exchange for it, and you’ll grow your email list with quality leads.

 No matter what your incentive is, make sure to hide your email popups from your existing subscribers.
-With Drip, it takes one click to do that.
+With Sleeknote, it takes one click to do that.

 3. Discount Popups